patman15/hdpv_ble/README.md

 > [!WARNING]
 > - This integration is under development!
 > - Test coverage is low, malfunction might occur.
-> - Only devices that are **not** added to the app are controlable.
-It is possible to add them to the app if you just want to monitor the status (position, battery) in Home Assistant.
 > - Currently only position change is supported (e.g., no tilt)

 ## Features